Hemp Seeds | Hemp Seed Benefits and Uses

 - Toasted hemp seeds can be eaten like popcorn.

-Hemp seeds have a pleasant nutty taste that could be compared to unflavored sunflower seeds, but with a much softer texture.
+Hemp seeds have a pleasant nutty taste.
+Many people compare them to unflavored sunflower seeds, but with a much softer texture.
 We think you’ll find them delicious once you try them.

 Top Recommended Hemp Heart Products